Carrs-Safeway: Safeway merger

+Aborted sale to C&S Wholesale Grocers, LLC

+On September 8, 2023, Kroger and Albertsons announced plans to sell off the Carrs brand name, along with 14 stores, to C&S Wholesale Grocers, as a condition of Kroger and Albertsons merger.
+In July 2024, an updated plan to divest 18 stores was announced.
+This included all 11 Carrs locations, the 2 Safeway locations in Fairbanks, the Safeway locations in North Pole, Soldotna, Kenai, and Juneau, and the Eagle location in Girdwood.
+However, on December 10, 2024, the Kroger-Albertsons merger was blocked by the Federal Trade Commission, aborting the sale of Carrs to C&S.

 Fuel stations

 Carrs/Safeway customers receive fuel discounts when shopping at any participating Carrs/Safeway Store, They must use a Club Card in order to receive points that eventually over time can turn into a discount unless you spent $100 or over in a transaction.

 A Customer earns points every dollar spent, spend $100 in one transaction and receive a discount for 10 Cents off a gallon up to 25 gallons, These discounts then can be racked up over time to save up to $1.00 off per gallon.

-Here is an example for points: